 Another result of Retin-A use is photosensitivity, or an increased sensitivity to the sun.
 While using Retin-A, you will be much more susceptible to sunburn and sun damage.
 Do your best to avoid sun exposure.
 And yes, this includes tanning beds.
 You must use a sunscreen of at least SPF 15 every day; SPF 30 is even better.

 There have been rare case reports of birth defects in women who use oral tretinoin.
-Because Retin-A use hasn't been extensively studied in pregnant women, most dermatologists encourage women to use contraception.
+Because Retin-A use hasn't been extensively studied in pregnant women, most dermatologists encourage women to use contraception while using the medication.